 Birds migrate and bears hibernate but what do pests do during the colder winter months?
-In this blog post, we’ll talk about which pests native to the Portland and Vancouver overwinter to survive the harsh elements and what you can do to keep them out of your home.
+In this blog post, you’ll learn more about overwintering pests, and what you can do to keep them out of your home.

 What Does Overwintering Mean?